farmrkoen/farmrkoen/README.md

 ## My conventions

 - Repos starting with "**meng**": everthing related to my masters degree (e.g. modules, templates)
-- Repos starting with "**learning**": things specifically designed to help with learning something (e.g learning-georgian: website designed to study georgian)
 - Repos starting with "**notes**": should be just one.
 But I know myself.
 The place where I collect non-specific / general notes about everything.
 Vault in Obsidian, backup in Github
+- Repos starting with "**proj**": for substantial projects (don't know what that means yet), like my website to learn the georgian language
+- Repos starting with "**script**": for short standalone scripts, like pdf-mergins or creating a website out of md files
+- Repos starting with "**sandbox**": for learning projects, like matlab or python.
+Just to experiment with

 <!---
 farmrkoen/farmrkoen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.